Welcome to Western Sydney University!

 - ALL relevant original certificates and transcripts from previous courses AND one set of photocopies of these documents (required for Provisional and Conditional Offers)

 - Tuition fee payment (ONLY if making payment on the day).
 Credit card or cheque accepted only, do not bring cash.

-If you'll be travelling to Orientation via public transport, a free shuttle bus will be available between Parramatta train station (pick-up from Parramatta City Campus) and Parramatta campus at the following times:
+From Parramatta train station: A free shuttle bus will be available between Parramatta City campus (a short 3 minute walk from Parramatta train station) and Parramatta campus at the following times:

-- Parramatta City campus,169 Macquarie St, Parramatta to Parramatta South campus: 8am - 10am
+- Parramatta City campus (169 Macquarie St, Parramatta) to Parramatta South campus: 8am - 9am

-Step 3: Complete Enrolment and plan your timetable
+Step 3: Complete Enrolment and Plan your Class Timetable

-If you have full offer, you can enrol online via MySR.
+Do you have a full offer?
+If you have accepted your offer, paid fees and received your confirmation of enrolment, you can enrol online now via MySR.
 Follow the enrolment steps for international students.

-If you have a conditional offer, you need to satisfy all English and Academic requirements before enrolling online via MySR.
+Do you have a conditional offer?
+You will need to satisfy all English and Academic requirements before enrolling online via MySR.
 Please supply evidence of meeting conditions as outlined in your Conditional Offer of Admission letter via our Online Application Portal (opens in a new window).

 Once you have successfully enrolled, you can plan your class timetable via Tutorial Registration.
 If you have any queries regarding Tutorial Registration, please contact our Tutorial Registration Hotline on 9852 5471.